orblivion/KiwixSandstorm/.sandstorm/description.md

 * External links must manually be opened in new tabs
 * Opening internal links in new tabs may feel awkward for users

-Also note that if you are running on somebody else's server (including Sandstorm Oasis) your storage quota may prohibit you from setting up some of the larger content (including Wikipedia)

 ## How does it work?

 When you start up the app for the first time, it will guide you through the process: